 During the program, students are required to adhere to all program, departmental, and school policies as outlined in the student handbooks, fieldwork manual, and course syllabi.
 Students typically complete Level II Fieldwork within 12 months following completion of the didactic portion of the program.
-Successful completion of the program leads to a Master of Occupational Therapy (M.O.T.) degree.
+Successful completion of the program leads to a Master of Occupational Therapy (MOT) degree.
 Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, most states require licensure to practice; however, state licenses are usually dependent upon the results of the NBCOT Certification Examination.
-A felony conviction may affect a graduate's ability to sit for the NBCOT Certification Examination or attain state licensure.
+Most states require licensure to practice; however, state licenses are usually dependent upon the results of the NBCOT Certification Examination.
+A felony conviction may affect a graduate's eligibility to take the NBCOT Certification Examination or attain state licensure.